GoraNetwork/gora-dao-smartcontracts/README.md

 - After voting starts on Proposal contract there is no configurations allowed

 TODO: Vesting algorithm ...

+QUESTION: Is this a good approach to have vesting contract per approved proposal which intends to maximize decentralization or it is better to make it less decentralized and use Gora Vesting contract and stake delegation ABIs via C2C calls from Proposal contracts?

 IDEA: A time beacon oracle for apps to subscribe to and receive push chain time scheduled or GoraDAO events based announcements (this can be extended into VRF random beacon and app ABI call beacon oracles as to be added to GoraNetworks oracle catalogues)!